julie-is-late/TensorFlow-Signal-Processing/README.md

 <img src="https://github.com/jshap70/TensorFlow-Signal-Processing/raw/master/resources/spectrogram.jpg" height="250" alt="audio spectrogram"> [4]

-That is why the goal of this project is to ______
+That is why the goal of this project is to attempt to have the network learn the frequency-amplitute relationship on it's own, so that we can skip the step which manually extracts the important features.

+Digital audio data is stored as sampled points from the amplitute vs time graph, which is to be exected given that it's the direct form -albeit with a Fourier transform- that the output needs to be.
+A basic example can be seen below.

 <img src="https://github.com/jshap70/TensorFlow-Signal-Processing/raw/master/resources/sample-rate.png" height="250" alt="point sampling in digital audio"> [5]

-The audio used in this project has a uniform sample rate, meaning that we're ensuring that we don't have to worry about TensorFlow actually understanding that the data inputs are time dependent.
-The audio is mostly composed of some simple, generated audio samples which covers a varying types of sound.
+The audio used to train this project is mostly composed of some simple, generated audio samples which covers a varying types of sound.
 On the more simple side, we have simple sine, triangle, and saw waves that move through a frequency range.
 More difficult samples include piano recordings and voice data.
-The scope of this project was only on simple effects because of the time and resources available, however it would be interesting to see the impact filter complexity has on training difficulty.
+The scope of this project was only on simple effects because of the time and resources available; however, it would be interesting to see the impact filter complexity has on training difficulty.

+The audio used in this project has a uniform sample rate, which allows us to batch it easier.

 # the network